morojAlh/05-in-class-lab/README.md

 | 5 min | [Conclusion](#conclusion) | Final Questions & Exit Tickets |
 | 45 min | [Bonus Labs](#bonus) | Currency Converters |

->Note: The following lesson is structured as a "lab lesson".
-After a brief introduction, the students will be spending most of the class working independently, first installing and configuring all of the necessary utilities to run Hubot, then working through various Hubot examples and finally, working on the Unit 1 Hubot project. **It is essential that during this session, the entire instructional team is on their feet, walking around the room, checking in with students, answering questions and helping troubleshoot.**

 ### Objectives